SmogDr/edar_coursebook/docs/04-dataviz.md

 <p class="caption">(\#fig:mpg-fill)Example of a call to `ggplot` showing counts of vehicle classes from the `mpg` dataframe and colored by the `fill` aesthetic mapped to drive type (`drv`).</p>
 </div>

+What new information can we learn from the Figure \@ref(fig:mpg-fill)?
+For starters, we can see that compact and mid-size cars tend to be front-wheel drive, whereas pickups and SUVs (who tend to share the same chassis) tend to be 4-wheel drive; *this result is not surprising to anyone who studies cars and* *trucks, but it's nice to confirm one's knowledge with quantitative data!*

 <div class="rmdnote">
 <p><code>ggplot()</code> will choose colors and add legends to plots when an aesthetic mapping creates such opportunities.
 You will learn ways to customize colors, legends, and other plot elements later.</p>
 </div>